 Executive Order 13599, issued February 5, 2012, directs the blocking of U.S.-based assets of entities determined to be "owned or controlled by the Iranian government."
 The order requires that any U.S.-based assets of the Central Bank of Iran, or of any Iranian government-controlled entity, be impounded by U.S. financial institutions.
 U.S. persons are prohibited from any dealings with such entities.
 U.S. financial institutions previously were required to merely refuse such transactions or return funds to Iran.
-Numerous designations have been made under order, as shown in Table 6, such as the June 4, 2013, naming of 38 entities-mostly including oil, petrochemical, and investment companies-that are under the umbrella of an Iranian entity called the "Execution of Imam Khomeini's Order" (EIKO).
+Numerous designations have been made under order, as shown in Table 6, such as the June 4, 2013, naming of 38 entities (mostly oil, petrochemical, and investment companies) that are components of an Iranian entity called the "Execution of Imam Khomeini's Order" (EIKO).
 EIKO is characterized by the Department of the Treasury as an Iranian leadership entity that controls "massive off-the-books investments, shielded from the view of the Iranian entities and international regulators."
-In accordance with the JCPOA, EIKO-controlled companies were "de-listed" from sanctions imposed by the order on Implementation Day.
+In accordance with the JCPOA, EIKO-controlled companies were "de-listed" from sanctions on Implementation Day.